JDechery/cookiecutter_hypermodern_ds/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml     <- Poetry package definition
 │
 └── src                <- Source code for use in this project.
+    └── {project_name} <- Project dir so package is importable as `from {project_name}.data import make_dataset`
         ├── __init__.py    <- Makes src a Python module
         │
         ├── data           <- Scripts to download or generate data │   └── make_dataset.py
         │
         ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
         │
         └── models         <- Scripts to train models and then use trained models to make │                 predictions
             ├── predict_model.py
             └── train_model.py
 ```

 ### Installing development requirements